 - Define the visual style

-Ok all we need to do now is take the mockups and build them into real web pages!
+Ok all we need to do now is take the design and translate it into a real digital product!

 - Hosting and domains

 - Coding templates and scripts

 Once the site or application is built, it’s time to hammer it with testing.
 We need to make sure that all content is there and that every deliverable is in it’s final state.
 Does it make sense to the user?
 If we’re having strange experiences while using the developed product, we need to iterate and go back to the drawing board.

 - Quality assurance and browser/device testing